Thank you for visiting. Please let us know if you have any questions.

 *Academic Personnel under the Provost is the resource for questions related to performance for Faculty, Librarians, and Graduate Employees

 Effectively conducting good performance management practices takes time.
-Before meeting with employees and sharing feedback, supervisors should prep their conversations, think about the goal for the conversations, and how they can best support employee success.
-Follow-up and keeping a documentation record is key to helping avoid bias, examine own supervisory practices and gain a full picture of employee performance.
+Before meeting with employees and sharing feedback, supervisors need to prepare their conversations, be clear about the goal for the conversations, and identify how they can best support employee success.
+Follow-up and keeping a documentation record are key to helping avoid bias, examining one's own supervisory practices, and gaining a full picture of employee performance.

 - What is Performance Management?